Configuration Parameters

 {Yes | No}

-Enable/disable interception of incoming connections (i.e. connections initiated by applications on the remote host with connections on the local host).
+Enable or disable interception of incoming connections (i.e. connections initiated by applications on the remote host to applications operating on the local host).

 Allowed values:

-This setting adds or removes routing rule number 6 that is added or removed manually, if AutoconfigureIptables = No. If the invalid value is specified, the component launch will fail.
+This setting adds or removes routing rule #6 to be added or removed manually if AutoconfigureIptables = No. If an invalid value is specified, the component will fail to start.

 Default value: No